RaigadTechnology/Kotak_API_Demo/README.md

 Kotak API Demo on Youtube
 This document hep you to get started with Kotak API algo trading with help of https://github.com/osparamatrix/ks-orderapi-python

+Get started Full details of Kotak API presentation from the Word document attached.